ValveSoftware/Dota-2/issue_template.md

 * System information from steam (`Steam` -> `Help` -> `System Information`) in a [gist](https://gist.github.com/):
 * Have you checked for system updates?: [Yes/No]
+* Are you using the latest stable video driver available for your system?
+[Yes/No]
 * Have you verified the game files?: [Yes/No]

 #### Please describe your issue in as much detail as possible: